adrianRfeeger/EzShareApp/README.md

 - **Wi-Fi PSK:**  The PSK (password) for the ez Share Wi-Fi network.
 The default PSK is `88888888`.

 **Checkboxes:**
-- **Import with OSCAR after completion:** Automatically imports data into OSCAR after the synchronisation process is completed.
+- **Import With OSCAR:** Automatically imports data into OSCAR after the synchronisation process is completed.
-- **Quit after completion:** Automatically quits the application after the synchronisation process is completed.
+- **Quit:** Automatically quits the application after the synchronisation process is completed.

 **Buttons:**
 - **Browse:** Selects the directory to download the files to.
 - **ez Share Config:** Opens the configuration web page for the ez Share SD card.
 - **Start:** Initiates the synchronisation process.
-- **Save Settings:** Saves the current settings to `config.ini`.
+- **Save:** Saves the current settings to `config.ini`.
-- **Restore Defaults:** Restores the default settings.
+- **Defaults:** Restores the default settings.
 - **Cancel:** Cancels the current operation.
 - **Quit:** Closes the application.